brbavar/katex-for-messenger-web/README.md

 <br><br>
 <img width="967" alt="Screenshot 2025-05-09 at 5 10 21 AM" src="https://github.com/user-attachments/assets/4707376b-c824-4cdc-9a03-941ca0906350" />
 <br><br>
 This brings up Finder or File Explorer.
-Once that window opens, select the unpacked ZIP file, which should be a folder named `katex-for-messenger-web-main`, in order to load that entire folder (not just its contents) into your collection of extensions.
+Once that window opens, select the unpacked ZIP file, which should be a folder named `katex-for-messenger-web-main`, in order to load that entire folder into your collection of extensions.
 <br><br>
 <img width="714" alt="Screenshot 2025-05-09 at 5 14 41 AM" src="https://github.com/user-attachments/assets/bfa4864e-ef4a-4c7c-9f80-1effbe2cdd00" />
 <br><br>